sevonj/nmh_reverse/docs/formats/gmf2.md

     The unit of distance in all 3d coordinates are 10m (or very close anyway, I didn't check).
     Divide them by 10 to get realistic sized models

+These seem to be used as bones in characters.

 ```cpp
 /*
   Object header